ForesightAndMetrics/ForesightAndMetrics/README.md

 - 👋 Hi, I’m Gideon Kruseman (@ForesightAndMetrics).
-I lead Work Package 3 in the Foresight and Metrics for the Transformation of Food Land and Water Suystems Initiative in CGIAR
+I lead Work Package 3 in the Foresight and Metrics for the Transformation of Food Land and Water Systems Initiative in CGIAR
 - 👀 I’m interested in the radical democratization of foresight analysis by ensuring FAIR foresight data and metrics and open source foresight tools
 - 🌱 I’m currently setting up the WP3 team in the initiative
 - 💞️ I’m looking to collaborate on cool foresight and metrics